Zigbee: Overview

-Zigbee is a low-power wireless mesh network standard targeted at battery-powered devices in wireless control and monitoring applications.
-Zigbee delivers low-latency communication.
-Zigbee chips are typically integrated with radios and with microcontrollers.
+Zigbee is a low-power wireless mesh network standard delivering low-latency communication and targeted at battery-powered devices in wireless control and monitoring applications.
+Zigbee chips are typically integrated with radios and microcontrollers.

 Zigbee operates in the industrial, scientific and medical (ISM) radio bands, with the 2.4 GHz band being primarily used for lighting and home automation devices in most jurisdictions worldwide.
-While devices for commercial utility metering and medical device data collection often use sub-GHz frequencies: (902-928 MHz in North America, Australia, and Israel, 868-870 MHz in Europe, 779-787 MHz in China.
-With data rates varying from around 20 kbit/s for sub-GHz bands to around 250 kbit/s for the 2.4 GHz band.
+Devices for commercial utility metering and medical device data collection often use sub-GHz frequencies: 902–928 MHz in North America, Australia, and Israel, 868–870 MHz in Europe, 779–787 MHz in China.
+Data rates vary from around 20 kbit/s for sub-GHz bands to around 250 kbit/s for the 2.4 GHz band.

 Zigbee builds on the physical layer and media access control defined in the IEEE 802.15.4 standard for low-rate wireless personal area networks (WPANs).
 The Zigbee specification includes four additional key components: network layer, application layer, Zigbee Device Objects (ZDOs) and manufacturer-defined application objects.
 ZDOs are responsible for tasks including keeping track of device roles, managing requests to join a network, and discovering and securing devices.

 The Zigbee network layer natively supports star and tree, and generic mesh networking topologies.
 Every network must have one coordinator device.
 Within star networks, the coordinator must be the central node.
 Both trees and meshes allow the use of Zigbee routers to extend communication at the network layer.
 Another defining feature of Zigbee is facilities for carrying out secure communications, protecting the establishment and transport of cryptographic keys, ciphering frames, and controlling devices.
 For this, it builds on the basic security framework defined in IEEE 802.15.4.